 (3) Any voter who knowingly makes a false statement when attempting to register to vote or at a poll is guilty of an offence.
+S.Nu.
+2021,c.8,s.35.

 - 243. A person is guilty of an offence if he or she contravenes or fails to comply with the provisions of this Act and that causes - (a) a vote to be received which should not have been cast; or - (b) a vote properly cast not to be received.